Dev-hwang/flutter_foreground_task/README.md

 }
 ```

-3. Write callback and handler and start the `FlutterForegroundTask`. `FlutterForegroundTask.start()` provides the following options:
+3. Write callback and handler and start the foreground service. `FlutterForegroundTask.startService()` provides the following options:
 * `notificationTitle`: The title that will be displayed in the notification.
 * `notificationText`: The text that will be displayed in the notification.
 * `callback`: A top-level function that calls the setTaskHandler function.